NicolasDorier/btcpayserver-doc/Payjoin-spec.md

 * Check that the receiver has available UTXO to contribute to the payjoin (Fails with error `out-of-utxos`, the receiver will broadcast the original transaction)
 * Check that the receiver can actually sign (Fails with error `unavailable`)

-From this point, the receiver will automatically try to broadcast the original transaction after 1 minute, whatever happens.
+From this point, the receiver will automatically try to broadcast the original transaction after 2 minutes, whatever happens.
 Then, we proceed to create the payjoin transaction by cloning the original transaction:
 * If there is only one output, we add a second output [*](#spare-change)
 * We include some of the receiver's inputs